mitsuhiko/lucumr/2016/11/5/be-careful-about-what-you-dislike.rst

 even if the general mood supports your opinion.
-As an example while emotionally I like hearing stories about how JavaScript's packaging causes pain to developers since I experienced it first hand, I know from a rational point of view that the ecosystem is improving a tremendous speeds.
+As an example while emotionally I like hearing stories about how JavaScript's packaging causes pain to developers since I experienced it first hand, I know from a rational point of view that the ecosystem is improving at tremendous speeds.
 Yes I have been burned by npm but it's not like this is not tremendously improving.